diegomontejano/icalculator_app_javascript/README.md

 # iCalculator App

 My original app for web calculator with dynamic backgrounds and RGB color effects.
-Technologies and Knowledge used:
+Technologies and knowledge used:
 * HTML5
 * CSS3
 * JavaScript